lcetinsoy/php-postgresql-repository/README.md

 ## Usage

+Each aggreagate is fully stored in a jsonb data column.

-Extends AbstractPostgreSqlRepository and implement getTableName method
+Extends AbstractPostgreSqlRepository and implement getTableName method.

-Depending on your serializer you might want to override serialize method
+Depending on your serializer you might want to override serialize method.

 ## Tests

-composer update
 ./test.sh

 Testing workflow can be improved, please tell me how:
   - How to wait that the postgresql server is setup before running test container please tell me !
-  - What is the best way to add composer and installing vendor in the php image.
+  - Only running composer update the first time to gain speed.

 ##Contributing